 As Emory-trained teachers and scholars take positions in schools around the world, they will begin to shape leaders of communities of faith of many traditions.
 Those leaders, in turn, can be a transformative influence in communities of faith hungry for a deeper practical wisdom about how to live the practices of their tradition in a way that transforms societies toward greater human fulfillment and justice.

-“The Initiative in Religious Practices and Practical Theology in the Graduate Division of Religion at Emory University is a leading university-wide program for those interested in an approach to religious studies and theology that is sensitive to lived conditions and situations,” says Emory Provost Claire E. Sterk.
+“The Concentration in Religious Practices and Practical Theology in the Graduate Division of Religion at Emory University is a leading university-wide program for those interested in an approach to religious studies and theology that is sensitive to lived conditions and situations,” says Emory Provost Claire E. Sterk.
 “It guides the future of graduate education in this area.”

 "Theological seminaries across the country are working hard to develop new, more effective ways to prepare their students to be excellent pastors," says Craig Dykstra, former senior vice president for religion at the Lilly Endowment.
 "Emory University and its Candler School of Theology are at the vanguard of this effort.
 The new doctoral program in religious practices and practical theology is helping theological education as a whole to re-conceive the ways theology and ministry are thought and taught, while also producing a very talented and much-needed new generation of scholar-educators who are well prepared to teach and lead in new ways."